ibrahim-elmaghrabi/SOFRA/README.md

 - **Laravel**
 - **Bootstrap ui for Registeration to admin panel**
 - **Laravel Sanctum provides authentication system for Restful API**
-- **Laravel Spatie to Associate Admins with roles and permissions**
+- **Spatie/Laravel to Associate Admins with roles and permissions**
+- **Spatie/Saravel-Query-Builder to Filter, Sort and Include Eloquent Relations Based on a Request**
 - **Firebase Email Notification (FCM)**

 ## Screenshots